Skip to main content

 • Observe voting results and proposal outcomes.

-• Explore governance structure and system documentation.
+• Explore the governance structure and system documentation.

 Restrictions:

-• Cannot vote or create proposals.
+• Viewers cannot vote or create proposals.

-• No influence on governance decisions.
+• They have no influence on governance decisions.

 Citizen